 The Skills Disability Support program provides specialised technology and support services to assist eligible students with disability to undertake Queensland Government subsidised training.

 There are free resources available to borrow directly from pre-approved training providers, including magnification aids, specialised computer accessories, voice recognition and screen reading software.

 Specialised support may also be funded and can include Auslan interpreters, disability coaches or mentors.

 Check-in with your training provider to discuss your needs.

 What is Skills Disability Support?

 Skills Disability Support (SDS) is a Queensland Government program that provides specialised services direct to pre-approved training providers (Skills Assure suppliers) so eligible students can access subsidised support to assist with participation in accredited training as a pathway to sustainable employment.

-SDS is administered by the Department of Employment, Small Business and Training.
+SDS is administered by the Department of Youth Justice, Employment, Small Business and Training.